treeverse/lakeFS/docs/quickstart/rollback.md

 Our intrepid user (you) merged a change back into the `main` branch and realised that they had made a mistake 🤦🏻.

-The good news for them (you) is that lakeFS can revert changes made, similar to how you would in git 😅.
+The good news for them (you) is that lakeFS can revert changes made, similar to how you would in Git 😅.

 From your terminal window run `lakectl` with the `revert` command: